7-Day Juice Plan to Add More Fruits and Vegetables to Your Diet

-Fun Fact: Red cabbage and blueberries pack this juice with anthocyanins, which may help keep your memory sharp, according to a 2020 review in Advances in Nutrition.
+Fun Fact: Red cabbage and blueberries pack this juice with anthocyanins, antioxidants which help keep your memory sharp, according to a 2020 review in Advances in Nutrition.

 Pictured Recipe: Spinach-Apple Juice

 Fun Fact: The spinach in this juice provides a healthy dose of vitamin K, which helps keep your bones strong.